localytics/chef-sssd/README.md

 # sssd-cookbook

-Launch, configure, and manage the SSSD service for communication with an AD backend such as Amazon Directory Service (Simple DS)
+Launch, configure, and manage the SSSD service for communication with an AD backend such as Amazon Directory Service (Simple AD)

 ## Supported Platforms